deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “I… take it that didn’t go down well,” Ava predicted.

 “He just… calmly pushed his coffee aside, leaned forward, looked me in the eye.
-And he said *‘If you don’t shut your mouth right now, I’m gonna take you into that restroom right there and fuck you up’.”* Derek looked down at his hands and almost-laughed at himself.
+And he said *‘If you don’t shut your mouth right now, I’m gonna take you into that restroom right there and fuck you up.'”* Derek looked down at his hands and almost-laughed at himself.
 “I nearly shit my pants.”

 “But you enlisted.”